 Another reason for cocaine’s popularity is its potency and duration of effects.
 Snorting cocaine produces a short-lived high of 15-30 minutes.
 Smoking or injecting cocaine produces a more intense but even shorter period of euphoria.
 Many cocaine users take frequent doses to maintain the desired effects, putting themselves at risk of overdose.
 Do you know any famous cocaine users?
 Demi Lovato, Zac Efron, Robert Downey Jr., Lindsay Lohan, Elton John, Drew Barrymore, Charlie Sheen, Nicole Richie, Colin Farrell, and Steven Tyler have all used cocaine.

-And how does cocaine abuse in the general population compare to affluent, accomplished individuals and celebrities in recovery ?
+And how does cocaine abuse in the general population compared to affluent, accomplished individuals and celebrities in recovery?
 According to the National Institute on Drug Abuse (NIDA), 17 percent of American adults have used cocaine in their lifetime.
 Does that surprise you?

 If you or a loved one is struggling with cocaine addiction or other types of drug abuse, reach out to Rosglas Recovery.
-Our luxury treatment services for addictions and mental health issues have helped many accomplished and affluent people get their lives back on track.
+Our luxury therapy retreats for addictions and mental health issues have helped many accomplished and affluent people get their lives back on track.

 Are There Any Gender-Based Differences Among Celebrities in Recovery?